 - Block count

 - Partition name

 Besides, the PIT file also contains some more properties, identifiers or flags to guide Odin as it installs the firmware.
 Its basic function is to give key instructions to Odin about how much space (block size and count) it has to allocate to different partitions while flashing firmware to your Galaxy device.
 Different Samsung firmware versions may require different partition layout.

 If you extract all firmware binaries with .tar.md5 extension, you’ll find the following .img and .bin files with .lz4 encryption.

 If you have been using Samsung Android phones for a long time, you may already be familiar with PIT Magic.
-It is a pretty nifty tool that lets you create a new PIT file or edit the one you already have.
-Moreover, PIT Magic tool can also analyze a Samsung PIT file and get a human-readable data of all partition entries.
+It is a pretty nifty tool that lets you create PIT file for Samsung or edit the one you already have.
+Moreover, PIT Magic can also analyze a Samsung PIT file and get a human-readable data of all partition entries.
 Moreover, the tool also lets you export an existing PIT’s report to a text file.

 Samsung PIT File Download – Be Careful!

 Please note that it’s not safe to flash the PIT for one variant of the same phone model on some other variant.
 For example, if you own a Samsung Galaxy S20 Ultra and you mistakenly install it on Galaxy S20 or S20 Plus, you may end up with a firmware flash error or a boot loop.
 Moreover, suppose you own the unlocked Galaxy Note 10 Plus (SM-N975F/DS) running Exynos chip, you must not install the PIT file meant for a Snapdragon variant like SM-N975N (Korea), SM-N975U (USA Unlocked Snapdragon, AT&T, TMO, Verizon, etc.), SM-N975W (Canada), etc. You must flash PIT in Odin if you want to re-partition your device.